When people ask me what I do for a living I have many different answers depending on who I’m talking to and how much explanation I feel like giving.

 I’d always wanted to learn another language and also to teach English, so I figured I could do both at the same time and applied for the Auxiliar de Conversacion program which I heard about through a friend.
 It meant I would be given a job as a Language Assistant working alongside Spanish teachers somewhere in Spain, with a modest monthly salary and a visa for EUROPE.
 Where my heart wanted to be.

-The intervening months in Australia were spent once again saving money and travelling as much as I could justify.
+The intervening months in Australia were spent once again saving money and still travelling as much as I could justify.
 I ticked off bucket list items like learning to dive, paddle boarding, and running a half marathon.
-And I saved far more money than the first time I left the country!
+And I smartly saved far more money than the first time I left the country!

 Did someone say digital nomad?